SyedAzherAli/CICDBASH/README.md

 * Clones the website repository from the specified URL (replace `https://github.com/new`) using `git clone`.
 * Creates a directory for the cloned repository content using `mkdir`.
-* Deploys the website content to the designated hosting server location on Apache using `rsync`.
+* Deploys the website content to the designated hosting server location on Apache using `cp cmd`.

 **Configuration Variables:**